 KTM 350 EXC-F bike build

 Looking at getting a new or used KTM dual sport EXC but don't know what mods to outfit your new ride with.
 Well look no further.
 We have been pimpin' these bikes out for about 5 years now.
 Trying just about every part from the most expensive carbon/billet bling to the guys making parts out of their garage.
 We'll discuss what the "must have" parts are and the "nice to have" ones are too.
 Now before you go blasting away on that keyboard telling us how "that part sucks" or "I would never..." keep in mind that this is just our personal opinion and yours might be different.
-We've personally tested all of the products we sell and we are not going to push something just because someone gave us a break on the parts.
+We have personally tested all of the products we sell and we are not going to push something just because someone gave us a break on the parts.

 The first "must have" is to change out the stock blinkers and tail section for the slimmer LED light set up from Sicass Racing.
-If you do any off road riding, the rear tire will gobble up the stock tail section and or you will end up kicking off one of the rear blinkers as you swing a leg over the bike.
+If you do any off road riding, the rear tire will eventually gobble up the stock tail section and or you will end up kicking off one of the rear blinkers as you swing a leg over the bike.
 The front deflectors with the integrated LED blinkers are mounted up to the Cycra ProBend handguards.
-Makes for a super sleek look and really easy to install.
+This makes for a super sleek look and really easy to install.
 The connectors from Sicass plug right into the existing factory KTM wires.
 We also ditched the stock mirror for the Double Take mirror set up.
-With an easy way to fold it down and a lifetime warranty against breaking, its the obvious choice.
+With an easy way to fold it down and a lifetime warranty against breaking, it's the obvious choice.

 *note: The tail section shown is actually the OEM tail section and tail light from a 2017 XC-W. At the time of this build the Sicass product was not available.
 Both tail sections will work but the Sicass Ez-Fit tail section is much easier to install and has more room for the flush blinkers.

 The FMF Factory 4.1 RCT titanium anodized slip on with carbon fiber end cap was our choice for the exhaust.
-The stock one is way too restrictive which builds up a ton of heat and restricts a lot of sound too.
+The stock one is way too restrictive which builds up a ton of heat and restricts a lot of power as well.
 In the past we were able to just put a Pro Moto Billet end cap on the stock pipe and it worked great for a lot less money.
 But the new model EXC's require a lot more work because of a secondary cone type restriction type baffle dead center in the middle of the muffler can.
 So for the simplicity of things we just slipped on a whole new can.
 Obviously there is cheaper ones out there but hey, who doesn't like a little bling.

 This might fall into the "nice to have" category but if you do any sort of night riding it will be one of the "must haves".
 The LED replacement bulb from Cyclops ADV.
 Sports is by far the best choice.
 With the ease of just plugging the new light in, 3,600 lumens and a 12 month warranty, you can't go wrong.
 No stator mods or special wiring is required either.